SermetPekin/vyos-repo/README.md

 # # ℹ Use `print(n = ...)` to see more rows
 ```

+> `get_series` function does not require source names for IDs.
+The function uses hints
-> Does not require to give source name. it figures out from the index IDs given.
+    to figure out which sources to request from for the index IDs given.

 ```r
 index_template <- "